 - 3. Students are expected to show reasonable diligence in the pursuit of their studies for the award for which they are registered.
-This includes: - (a) complying with such attendance requirements as are set out in the programme regulations; - (b) complying with all programme requirements; - (c) complying with all fitness to practice requirements, where applicable; - (d) maintaining appropriate standards of behaviour. - 4.
-It is the responsibility of the student to bring to the attention of his or her personal tutor any personal or mitigating circumstances that may affect his or her progress to the award of the qualification. - 5.
+This includes: - (a) complying with such attendance requirements as are set out in the programme regulations; - (b) complying with all programme requirements; - (c) complying with all fitness to practise requirements, where applicable; - (d) maintaining appropriate standards of behaviour. - 4.
+It is the responsibility of the student to bring to the attention of their personal tutor any personal or mitigating circumstances that may affect their progress to the award of the qualification. - 5.
 The Academic Council shall approve a student disciplinary procedure to investigate and deal with students who are felt to be in breach of the above obligations.